openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 In conventional OpenID Connect flows, Relying Party and OpenID Provider can exchange metadata prior to the transaction, either using [OpenID.Discovery] and [OpenID.Registration], or out-of-band mechanisms.

 However, in Self-Issued OP flows, such mechanisms are typically not available since Self-Issued OPs do not have API endpoints for that purpose.
-Therefore, alternative mechanisms are adopted, and Self-Issued OPs and Relying Parties are expected to obtain each other's metadata at every single request.
-Self-Issued OPs utilize registration parameter and/or resolve `client_id` to obtain Relying Party metadata.
+Therefore, alternative mechanisms are adopted.  and Self-Issued OPs and Relying Parties are expected to obtain each other's metadata at every single request.

+For Self-Issued OPs, mechanisms to obtain Relying Party metadata depend on whether the request is signed or not.
+When the request is not signed, metadata can be obtained from the registration parameter or using out-of-band mechanisms.
+When the request is signed, mechanism depends on the syntax of `client_id` and the resolution method used.
+If `client_id` is HTTPS URL, `client_id` is resolved to obtain all Relying Party metadata from an Entity Statement as defined in [OpenID.Fed], if `client_id` is a Decentralized Identifier, public key is obtained from a DID Doc as defined in [DID-Core] and the rest of the metadata is obtained from the registration parameter.

+For the RPs, mechanisms to obtain Self-Issued OP metadata can be static or dynamic.
+A set of static metadata to be used with `openid:` as an `authorization_endpoint` is defined in this specification.
+If the RP knows the Self-Issued OP's Issuer Identifier, [OpenID.Discovery] or out-of-band mechanisms can be used to obtain a set of metadata including `authorization_endpoint` used to invoke a Self-Issued OP.
+Note that the RP may formulate a request that does not include `authorization_endpoint` if the End-user will be receiving the request with a Self-Issued OP application whose metadata the RP knows.

+Note: how to mention requests not targeted at any authorization_endpoint. given the logic above, they would have to have performed dynamic SIOP discovery.

 ## Self-Issued OpenID Provider Invocation